BlokasLabs/patchbox-os-docs/docs/index.md

-# PatchboxOS
+# Patchbox OS

 ![](https://raw.githubusercontent.com/wiki/BlokasLabs/patchbox-os-gen/images/PatchboxOS.png)

-The PatchboxOS is an OS image based on Raspbian Lite and preconfigured with audio software for a smooth user experience.
-On the first boot, a configuration wizard will run and help you setup the system, including configuring the Jack backend parameters and connecting to WiFi network.
+The Patchbox OS is an OS image based on Raspbian Lite and preconfigured with audio software for a smooth user experience.
+On the first boot, a configuration wizard will run and help you to set the system up, including configuring the Jack backend parameters and connecting to WiFi network.
 The default user name is ‘**patch**’ and its password is '**blokaslabs**'.
 The WiFi hotspot is called ‘**Patchbox**’ (enabled by default) and the password is also ‘**blokaslabs**’.

-You may give the image a try even if you don't have a Pisound yet - the configuration tool allows an easy configuration of the audio device.
+You may give the image a try even if you don't have a Pisound yet - the configuration tool allow for an easy configuration of the audio device.
 You may use built-in, USB or other audio cards.

 ## Module Manager

-The PatchboxOS is built around the concept of modules.
-It helps to minimize the software setup and manual configuration as well as provides an easy way to switch between installed projects without the need to manually change system-wide setting.
+The Patchbox OS is built around the concept of [modules](Modules.md).
+It helps to minimize the software setup and manual configuration as well as provides an easy way to switch between installed projects without the need to manually change system-wide settings.

 Currently available modules: